What is considered critical care medicine?

 These doctors work in the intensive care unit (ICU), which is a specialized hospital unit that provides close monitoring and treatment for critically ill patients.
 They work with a team of healthcare professionals, including nurses, respiratory therapists, pharmacists, and other specialists, to provide comprehensive care for their patients.

 Critical care medicine doctors use specialized equipment, such as ventilators, dialysis machines, and cardiac monitors, to manage their patients’ conditions.
-They make critical decisions about patient care, such as adjusting medications, performing procedures, and determining when to transition a patient out of the ICU.
+They make crucial decisions about patient care, such as adjusting medications, performing procedures, and determining when to transition a patient out of the ICU.

 What Is Considered Critical Care Medicine?